-The ex vivo expansion of T cells is a critical process in bio-manufacturing of adoptive cell therapies.
-Recent clinical studies show a correlation between persistence of subsets of functional memory T cells, including T memory stem cells (TSCM), central memory T cells (TCM) and other less differentiated T cell subsets, are responsible for long term anti-tumor responses in patient outcomes.
+The ex vivo expansion of T cells is a critical process in the bio-manufacturing of adoptive cell therapies.
+Recent clinical studies show a correlation between the persistence of subsets of functional memory T cells, including T memory stem cells (TSCM), central memory T cells (TCM) and other less differentiated T cell subsets, are responsible for long term anti-tumor responses in patient outcomes.

-Technologies that can robustly and reliably provide high content immunophenotypic and functional data, are therefore critical for the rapid and robust development of new therapies.
+Technologies that can robustly and reliably provide high content immunophenotypic and functional data are therefore critical for the rapid and robust development of new therapies.

 Dr John O’Rourke, Sartorius Head of Product Development for Cell Analytics, will discuss profiling T Cell memory subsets and functional cytokine release, using a rapid a multiparametric assay.

 Dr. John O’Rourke